How to Tune Your LinkedIn Audience for High-Quality Conversions

 *Side note: Suppression lists ensure that none of your ad spend goes towards showing ads to the wrong audience.
 You need at least 300 accounts to create one — if this were to be curated manually, it would be an almost inconceivable, not to mention time-consuming, task.

-ADP also gives you a complete breakdown of company-size, and industry, so you can uncover where most of your conversions are coming from.
+DemandSense also gives you a complete breakdown of company size and industry so you can uncover where most of your conversions are coming from.
 For example, with one of Impactable’s clients, we noticed that the conversion rate from the financial services industry was three times higher than the IT industry.
 In this case, even though we were receiving a decent amount of conversions from the latter audience group, we decided to double down and dedicate most of the budget to targeting the former audience group instead.
 As a result, we were able to get on more phone calls, set up more demos, and close more deals for the same ad spend as before.

 In Conclusion

 Given how competitive the current marketing landscape is, simply running ads, even with the most well-crafted, well-thought-out design and copy, is not enough.
 It’s important to acknowledge and analyze campaign performance metrics to extrapolate what specific audiences, channels, creatives, frequency, and formats you should focus on.
-Platforms, like LinkedIn, have Ad Managers that make it easier for us to access certain data sets, but you should not shy away from seeking more detailed insights through ADP when required.
+Platforms like LinkedIn have Ad Managers that make it easier for us to access certain data sets, but you should not shy away from seeking more detailed insights through DemandSense when required.

 justin rowe